 First, we discuss the challenges that fragile states face and the consequences of fragility for their economic development.
 Fragility is a trap from which it is difficult to escape.
-The uncertainty and low levels of necessary public goods that come with fragility impede the private sector.
+It creates uncertainty and low levels of necessary public goods that impede the private sector.
 Firms are reluctant to invest or create jobs, and economic development stalls.